Skip Breadcrumb Links

 Your employer may have an insurance plan that you can buy.
 Insurance companies can also sell you a plan.

-Your employer may have an insurance plan that you can buy.
-This plan can pay for some costs not covered by OHIP.
+If your employer has an insurance plan that you can buy, the plan can pay for some costs not covered by OHIP.
 You pay for this plan by paying a fee each month.
 Your employer will pay for part of the cost and you pay the rest.

 Sometimes unions and professional associations have plans for their members.